rusic/documentation/widgets/v1/gallery.md

 # Gallery

-Add a Gallery widget to your template
+Add a gallery widget to your template.

 ## Overview

-You can add a Gallery widget to your template.
+You can add a gallery widget to your template.
 It will use images in your album and can be later customised within the BaseKit Editor.

-To include a Gallery widget in your template you will need to add the following line:
+To include a gallery widget in your template you will need to add the following line:

 {% highlight ruby %}
 {% raw %}